sahmed1o/Augmented-Reality-ID-Card-ExpandedView-Concept/README.md

 <strong> How to test Concept AR Demo: </strong>
 <ul>
- 	<li> Open the app one device </li>
+ 	<li> Open the app on one device </li>
  	<li> Open the sample ID image on another device using any image app </li>
  	<li> Wait until App detects image </li>
- 	<li> Once app detects image a small flicker of a graphic will show, at this point tap the screen once and the demo will run </li>
+ 	<li> Once app detects image, a small flicker of a graphic will show, at this point tap the screen once and the demo will run </li>
 </ul>

 <hr>